 Here are some eco-friendly tips you can implement in your day to reduce your consumption of plastic and the plastic bottle harmful effects.
-Remember, every little bit you can do helps build a more sustainable future on a larger scale.
+Remember, you can do helps build a more sustainable future on a larger scale.

 Zero-waste, biodegradable, organic cotton… and they look pretty cute!
 It comes with a stainless steel drawstring, and 3-measurement tare weight on the label for deducting at checkout.
 How could you ever use those plastic produce bags ever again?!
-Buy organic cotton produce bags here.
+Buy organic cotton reusable produce bags here

 Stainless Steel Straws